AlekseiDudchenko/alekseidudchenko.github.io/README.md

 	git push --mirror https://github.com/exampleuser/new-repository.git

 [See official docs from GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository)

+### Change remote

 Another possibility to consider is add new remote.
 But you will need to pull and push branches and tags.

 Some helpful command:

-	# to see all your current remotes
+to see all your current remotes

 	git remote -v

-	# to change the origin
+to change the origin

 	git remote set-url origin https://github.com/user/repo2.git

-	# to just add a new remote keeping the existing
+to just add a new remote keeping the existing

 	git remote add new_remote_name https://github.com/user/repo2.git

-	# to remove specific remote
+to remove specific remote

 	git remote rm <remote-name>
-	# to rename a remote
+to rename a remote

 	git remote rename <old> <new>